jonesdevelopment/sonar-api/README.md

-# ⚡ Sonar Antibot API
+# :wrench: Sonar Antibot API
 ### This github repository is for issues and the Sonar Antibot API

 ## Using the API